mimicate/mimicate/README.md

 - 🔭 I’m currently working on some internal projects.
 - 🌱 I’m currently learning JavaScript :)
-- 🕸️ I do have a website! https://mimicate.me/, but there is nothing
+- 🕸️ I do have a website! https://pwn.tatar/
-- Feel free to contact me: me@mimicate.me
+- Feel free to contact me: cate@pwn.tatar

 ### To-Do